Technology Audit for Web Services

 Testing: complexity, rigor of tests, correctness of testing.

-Implementation: compliance with the procedures and standards for the approval of changes, their implementation, ensuring system security during and after implementation, documenting implementation and post-implementation review.
+Implementation: compliance with the procedures and standards for the approval of changes, their implementation, ensuring the health of system security elements during and after implementation, documenting implementation and post-implementation review.

 Web project owners and developers can reap numerous advantages from expert assessments of their software’s performance and adherence to industry standards.
 These evaluations include verifying the proper functioning of various web resource modules, ensuring high-quality layouts, optimizing graphics, and configuring servers and extensions, among other factors.
 As a growing number of users now access web products via their personal mobile devices, it’s also essential to evaluate the performance and accuracy of mobile versions of sites and applications in the audit report.